-- Fort Collins supports multiple transportation options including 21 bus routes and 280+ miles of wide bike lanes, and 30+ miles of paved trails for pedestrians and bicycles.
+- Fort Collins supports multiple transportation options including MAX Bus Rapid Transit, numerous bus routes including CSU and FLEX, and 200 miles of on-street bike lanes and off-street trails for pedestrians and bicycles.

 - The Lincoln Center is the City’s cultural arts center.
 Activities include professional theatre, dance, music, visual arts and children’s programs.

 - The Fort Collins Senior Center includes a pool, spa, gymnasium, track, billiards, crafts and a community media center/library.

 - The community library system (www.poudrelibraries.org) includes the Old Town Library, Council Tree Library and the Harmony Library, a join-use facility shared with Front Range Community College.
 The public libraries provide youth programs, computer labs and resources and information for Spanish-speaking citizens.

 - The Fort Collins Museum of Discoverydisplays the history of Fort Collins and Larimer County from prehistoric times to present day.